 In short, they play the role of a strategy builder!

-Though it is a difficult task to summarize the objectives Key Account Managers have, there are some definitive goals that they needs to achieve.
+Though it is a difficult task to summarize the objectives Key Account Managers have, there are some definitive goals that they need to achieve.

-While focusing on developing existing clients, along with generating new business, they also need to write business plans for all present and opportunity tender business.
+While focusing on developing existing clients, along with generating new business, they also need to write business plans for all present and future business opportunities.

 Account Managers in charge of key accounts need to act as the key interface between the customer and all significant divisions.
 Hence a candidate having prior experience in Account Management or Territory Sales is the one with the right profile.
 The ideal candidate must have strong account planning and relationship mapping skills.
-Additionally, an experience of managing major national accounts at head office level should be a great asset for a person handling such a critical position.
+Additionally, experience in managing major national accounts at the head office level should be an asset for a person handling such a critical position.

-In terms of educational qualifications, these Account Managers must ideally have a degree in management in sales and other relevant field.
-A bachelor’s degree in Sales, Business Management, Communications, Marketing, Customer Relationship Management, Business Administration or any other related field should be good for such a candidate.
+In terms of educational qualifications, these Account Managers must ideally have a degree in management, sales, or other relevant fields.
+A bachelor’s degree in Sales, Business Management, Communications, Marketing, Customer Relationship Management, Business Administration, or any other related field should be good for such a candidate.
 An equivalent of the same in working experience is also adequate.

 The vital role of a Key Account Manager inside your organization is to develop and foster loyal, long-lasting relationships with each of your key customers.
 They position themselves as a committed resource for the key accounts.
-They are dedicated to help them and give solution to their problems.
-They also help them in realizing their business goals, and thus attain success.
+They are dedicated to helping them and giving solutions to their problems.
+They also help them in realizing their business goals and thus attain success.

-They need to ensure continued satisfaction and success of the clients who have been on boarded by the sales team.
-Hence there are several critical responsibilities associated with this role.
+They need to ensure the continued satisfaction and success of the clients who have been onboarded by the sales team.
+Hence, there are several critical responsibilities associated with this role.

 A Key Account Manager needs to develop trust relationships with a portfolio of major clients, make sure that they do not turn to competition.
 They need to acquire a deep understanding of key customer needs and requirements.